 This doesn’t have to be the case.
 The goal is for your customer care team to be the number one source of information on your product.
-It should be the easy way to solve a problem or inquire on something regarding your products.
+It should be the easy way to solve a problem or inquire about something regarding your products.

 Why Is Customer Care So Important?

 Before learning how to improve your customer experience through customer care, knowing why is important.

 1. Keeping Customers is Cheaper Than Making New Ones

 If you’re in the business world, you probably often heard this phrase.
 This is because it is simply true.
 Maintaining a relationship with existing clients is not only easier but also much cheaper.

 Because most of a product’s sales expenses are concerned with introducing a customer to your product.
 Your existing customers already know about your product.
 They just need a reason to keep coming back for it.

 In the catering industry, for example, a survey showed that 74% of people would choose where to dine based on the quality of service rather than the quality of food.